This post contains compensated links. Please read our disclaimer for more info.

 Our kids always have a great day out at Finns and is one of our top choices of things to do in Canggu with kids.
 It includes Splash Water park, Bounce Bali trampolines, Strike Bowling and much more.
 You can find our full review of our day at Finns here and find out all of our tips for a great day out.

 For the kids that love to move and enjoy the water.
-The wake park and aqua land is located near the bypass so half way between Sanur and Kuta.
+The Bali Wake Park and Aqua Land is located near the bypass so half way between Sanur and Kuta.
 An easy taxi ride to have a fun day out with the kids.
 A reader was nice enough to provide a review for us of their day out at the park and you can find it here.

 White Water Rafting Bali

 For the older kids Bali white water rafting is a great day out.
 Recommended for kids aged 5 and above the best rafting river with kids is Ayung River.
-A couple of companies to check out are Bali Sobek and Bali White Water Rafting.
+Bali Sobek are a great company to use and come highly recommended.
 They will pick you up from your hotel in the tourist areas and take you white water rafting in Bali.
-Check out the prices Klook or Voyagin for great deals on white water rafting.
+Check out prices on Klook or Voyagin for great deals on white water rafting.